 The recruitment panel will comprise an appointing officer, who is responsible for the management of the entire recruitment process, and at least two other members of staff, with the headteacher usually being one of these.
-The recruitment panel will be an odd number so majority votes can be cast.
 At least one member of the recruitment panel will have successfully completed up-to-date safer recruitment training.
 The recruitment panel will create the advertisement.